Home| Founder| Articles| Consultations| About OSFA

 for the Sun, and of the Vedic diety Lord

-Ganesha, the elephant headed God, who is the
+Ganesh, the elephant headed God, who is the

 first born son in the Universe.